 - Shows how the structure and algorithms of sparse and low-rank methods improves the performance and interpretability of Deep Learning models

-- Shows how to build and apply customized deep learning models for various applications
+- Provides tactics on how to build and apply customized deep learning models for various applications

 Researchers and graduate students in computer vision, machine learning, signal processing, optimization, and statistics